HisFun2305/homepage/README.md

 Table that stores plan items.
 The name for each plan is stored under "txt", the urgency of the plan is stored under "urg", the importance of the plan is stored under "impt" and the plan's log is stored under "log".
 The log is stored as text, delimited by "|", as text is a well-supported sqlite datatype and parsing between a string and a list is relatively trivial in python, using `join()` and `split()`

 ### sad
-Table that stores encouraging statements in a single column as part of the SAD(System to Alleviate Depression)
+Table that stores encouraging statements in a single column as part of the SAD(System to Alleviate Dreariness)

 ## [templates/layout.html](templates/layout.html)
 Implements the following: